jonathanlermitage/manon/README.md

 You can use the `do.cmd` (Windows) or `do.sh` (Unix shell) script:
 ```
 do help      show this help message
-do t         test without code coverage
+do t         test without code coverage (with embedded MongoDB)
-do tc        test with code coverage
+do tc        test with code coverage (with embedded MongoDB)
 do sc        compute and upload Sonar analysis to SonarCloud, needs two env vars:
              - TK1_MANON_SONAR_ORGA   SonarCloud organization, e.g. jonathanlermitage-github
              - TK1_MANON_SONAR_LOGIN  SonarCloud authentication token